ceramicnetwork/.github/OVERVIEW.md

 7. Interoperably sign and/or encrypt information; and
 8. Revoke private keys, public keys, and permissions for resources.

-In addition to the requiriements above, this protocol should also allow applications and services to:
+In addition to these base requirements, a protocol aiming to unlock interoperability practically should also allow applications and services to:

 9. Publish metadata and definitions;
 10. Publish data schemas; and
 11. Publish policies and service agreements.

+Finally, a solution aiming to make it simpler to build powerful applications must be easy for developers to use.
+It must fit existing mental and development models, be simple to understand and use, put no major burden on developers or users, and scale well with new use cases and copmlexity.
+Any solution does not meet these requirements will be too siloed to be interoperable, too rigid to be broadly used, or too isolated to meet the demands of today's builders.

 ## What is stored on Ceramic?